 About the Requirement

 - All international and INTO students are automatically enrolled in the CSU Student Health Insurance Plan regardless of credit level.

 - Most major universities require students to carry health insurance as a way of protecting the student’s educational investment.
 Even a relatively minor health event, such as a knee injury, could put students in a situation where medical debt precludes their ability to continue in school.

 - Most undergraduate students have health insurance through their parents’ plans or have their own individual plans.
-Students with Veteran Service plans, Tri-Care, Indian Health Services, Medicaid, and Medicare plans will meet the insurance requirement.
+Students with Veteran Service plans, Tri-Care, Indian Health Services, Colorado Medicaid, and Medicare plans will meet the insurance requirement.
 Other plans will be evaluated based upon deductible and co-insurance levels and will be verified to make sure they are in effect.

 - CSU Student Financial Aid may be available to help pay for your insurance premiums.